mimon/jr-crop/README.md

 jr-crop
 ======

+This is the fork of jr-crop plugin by JrSchild (https://github.com/JrSchild/jr-crop)

+It was originally built to work for iOS.
+The problem is that most android version still do not support transparncy of images therefore it didn't worked well on android devices.

+I've changed it to work it with android devices by replacing css transparency with transparent png image.
+Also made some updates in return parms.

 A simple ionic plugin to crop your images, inspired by whatsapp and telegram.
 * Specifiy width and height of target
 * Doesn't actually scale the image, only returns a cropped version.
 Since the quality of images while scaling is inconsistent it's up to the developper to implement this, preferably on the server.